Request a private consultation. Discover how you can Make Your Move™.

 5. Path reliance The returns at maturity assume that underlying assets’ features take certain future paths, i.e. price risk, event risk.
 A valuation must therefore include a robust simulation of possible outcomes or paths.
 Repeat calculation could give a more accurate payoff result.

 exhibit 5: compound vs hybrid instrument

 We list below suggestions on how to fair value different types of financial instruments:

 Financial instruments are a growing presence on company balance sheets, and business executives say more market awareness is needed to prevent another financial crisis, according to a recent survey by the American Institute of CPAs (AICPA).

 When asked about the complexity, their level of concern about the valuation and reporting of financial instruments, respondents provided the following responses:

 Complex financial instruments historically have been difficult to value.
 That difficulty is seen as a major cause of the financial crisis that lead to the recession of 2008.
 Creating standard processes for documenting and valuing these instruments will improve clarity and transparency.
 This in turn enhances confidence from capital markets and stakeholders.

-Getting accurate asset values is crucial to maintaining stakeholder trust.
+Maintain stakeholder trust with accurate asset values.
 Contact VALLARIS to start a conversation.